 YOU MAY ONLY DROP OFF YOUR BALLOT.

 Certificate of Designated Agent forms can be found at www.vote.pa.gov This will allow you to drop off someone else’s ballot if they are physically unable to do so.
 Each drop box location will be monitored via electronic surveillance.

-All ballots must be enclosed in the yellow Secrecy mailing envelope before being sealed in the mailing envelope.
-Yellow Secrecy envelopes cannot have any identifying marks.
+All ballots must be enclosed in the yellow or white Secrecy mailing envelope before being sealed in the mailing envelope.
+Yellow or white Secrecy envelopes cannot have any identifying marks.
 Mailing envelope must be SIGNED & DATED.
 Any ballots that fail to do this may not be counted.

 2020 Mail-In Ballot Instructional Video

 2019 Voting Instructional Video

 Election Board 2023ME Meeting 1st Certification 22NOV23 10AM (Agenda)